Active Violence, Active Shooter & Hostage Situations

 How one responds at an active shooter situation will be determined by the specific circumstances of the encounter.
 If you find yourself involved in an active shooter situation, try to remain calm and use the following guidelines as a strategy for survival.

-Should you find yourself in an active shooter situation, think OUT!
+If you ever find yourself in an active violence/active shooter situation, the simplest thing to remember is Run, Hide, Fight!

 - Police are trained to proceed as quickly as possible to the sound of the gunfire; their purpose is to stop the shooter(s).